Tax Resolution Services

 Partial Pay Installment Agreement (PPIA)

-payments on their tax debt based on their financial situation.
-If clients continue to make timely payments they can settle their debt for pennies on the dollar.
-Taxpayers must continue to file and pay future taxes on time.
+Partial Payment Installment Agreements (PPIA) allow taxpayers to make reduced monthly payments on their tax debt based on their current financial situation.
+Once accepted by the IRS, and provided that taxpayers continue to make timely monthly payments, they may be able to settle their debt for less than the full amount owed.
+Taxpayers must continue to file and pay all future taxes on time.

 Key Features: